This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 It is sometimes easy to forget that individual states are also plaintiffs in the talcum powder lawsuits against Johnson & Johnson.
 Yesterday, the United States Supreme Court rejected J&J’s argument that a lawsuit filed by the state of Mississippi should be dismissed.

-The Mississippi lawsuit is grounded in the same underlying facts as the baby powder lawsuits filed by individual victims: the failure to warn women of the risk of ovarian cancer with talcum powder violated state law.
+The Mississippi lawsuit is grounded in the same underlying facts as the baby powder lawsuits filed by individual victims: failing to warn women of the risk of ovarian cancer with talcum powder violated state law.

 October 14, 2021 Update: